MI2DataLab/call-for-collaborators/README.md

+# Deprecated

+New positions will be listed at: https://mi2.ai/

 # MI2DataLab is looking for collaborators

 Join [MI2 Data Lab](https://mi2-warsaw.github.io/)!
 We are looking for students, PhD students and post-docs for various ML projects.